Salesforce Reference Extension for VSCode

 Choose a documentation type, and type in your search

-The following new commands allow you to search Salesforce Dev documentation in VSCode, and be taken directly to the corresponding entries in your browser (or with the experimental setting enabled, view it in a WebView in VSCode itself):
+The extensions adds commands for different types of documentation that allow you to search them in VSCode, and be taken directly to the corresponding entries in your browser (or with the experimental setting enabled, view it in a WebView in VSCode itself):

 The first time you call any of these commands, the Extension will call out to Salesforce to get an index of that documentation type.
 This will be cached, and future uses of the command will be instant.